Aaraiz-A/cs30-major-project/proposal.md

 ## Needs to have
 - A main character that moves
-- A physics engine (use p5play)
+- A physics engine (using p5play)
 - The main character's weapon
-- different enemy types
+- an enemy type
-- multiple levels
+- at least 2 levels
-- A shop where the main character can upgrade themselves
 - Death
-- enemy weapons
 - Camera is centered around the main character
 - main character has lives/health bar

 ## Nice to have
 - Sprites for the project
-- lots of available upgrades for the main character
+- A shop where the main character can upgrade themselves
 - dynamic lighting
 - Character's gun will follow the mouse
 - everytime the main character gets hit (or any other entity), an animation happens